NataliaVelasquez18/boosting_revenue_by_understanding_consumer_trends/README.md

-# Shein Boosts Revenue by $1.5 M By Understanding Consumer Trends
+# Shein Boosts Revenue by $6M+ By Understanding Consumer Trends

 ## Background